Proactive Law Enforcement

 - The Drug Enforcement Administration estimates that forty percent of all drug arrests in this country are the outgrowth of traffic stops.

 - Statistically, when proactive traffic enforcement efforts increase, the traffic death and injury toll often decrease.

-The criminal interdiction unit is directed by the Major of Special Operations and supervised by a Sergeant.
+The criminal interdiction unit is directed by the Major of Operations and supervised by a Sergeant.
 There are four (4) deputies assigned to criminal interdiction.